VUEngine/VBDE/readme.txt

 +--------------------------------------------------------------------+

   VBDE is a complete, portable Virtual Boy development environment for Windows.
-Only download, unzip and start working, no installation, no hassle.
+Only download, unzip and start working.
+No installation, no hassle.